 The resolution of this kidnapping revealed that there is no honor among criminals in their associations with their own kind.
-The death chamber in the Wisconsin woods contained not only the body of Charles Sherman Ross, but also that of James Atwood Gray, one of the abductors of the aged Mr. Ross, who was apparently killed to avoid splitting the $50,000 ransom.
-It is the picture of a man without a single loyalty except that of the fulfillment of his own individual desires.
+James Atwood Gray, one of the abductors, was apparently killed to avoid splitting the $50,000 ransom.
 It appears that Seadlund believed that by destroying the only living witnesses of this crime, he would destroy every link by which his detection might be possible.
 However, his uncontrollable desire to gamble at the race track resulted in his detection, location, and apprehension.

 The first ransom extortion letter was received on September 30, 1937.
-It was transmitted to Mr. Harvey S. Brackett, a former business associate of Mr. Ross at Green Bay, Wisconsin, through the U.S. mails in violation of the federal extortion statute and read as follows:
+It was transmitted to Harvey S. Brackett, a former business associate of Ross at Green Bay, Wisconsin, through the U.S. mails in violation of the federal extortion statute.
+The letter read as follows:

 I am held for ransom.
 I have stated I am worth $100,000.00 including the G.S.
 Carrington Co. stock held in escrow by First National Bank try and raise $50,000.00

 Charles S. Ross

 Contact Harvey S. Brackett.
 Say nothing to anyone except Harvey.
 All communications will be addressed to Williams Bay